nickserv/danamccurdy.com/drum_circles.md

 - [**About.com: Drum Therapy**](http://healing.about.com/od/drums/a/drumtherapy.htm)
 - [**Examiner.com: Health Benefits of Drumming Circles**](http://www.examiner.com/article/research-identifies-health-benefits-from-participation-drumming-circles)

-As a drum circle facilitator, my commitment is to empower others to experience the joy of expressing their natural rhythmic spirit in a community environment, along with the healing, stress relief, and spiritual benefits that communal drumming promotes.
+As a drum circle facilitator, my commitment is always to empower others to experience the joy of expressing their natural rhythmic spirit in a community environment, along with the healing, stress relief, and spiritual benefits that communal drumming promotes.

 <p class="before-blockquote"><em>My "Drumming Manifesto":</em></p>